 Mr. Nguyen Tri Cong - Chairman of Dong Nai Livestock Association said that currently, smuggled pigs are no longer imported to wholesale markets but are transferred to other markets.
-The amount of smuggled pigs currently accounts for about 15% of the amount of pigs consumed in the southern provinces.
+The amount of smuggled pigs currently accounts for about 15% of the pork consumed in the market of the southern provinces.

-“Smuggled pork not only affects the domestic livestock industry but also poses a risk of spreading disease and food safety risks to consumers.
+“Smuggled pork not only affects the domestic livestock industry in terms of price but also poses a risk of spreading disease and food safety risks, endangering the health of consumers.
 In the future, competition from smuggled pork will seriously affect the total pig herd, leading to a shortage of domestic supply,” said Mr. Nguyen Tri Cong.

 According to Mr. Le Van Tien - Director of Hoc Mon Market Management and Business Company Limited, the source of pork for spontaneous businesses is mainly from manual slaughterhouses, illegal slaughterhouses of unknown origin, and some businesses do not have a business license.

-The preparation (cutting and peeling) and display of food are mainly done on the floor or right on the sidewalk, using untreated underground well water, so it does not ensure food hygiene and safety for consumers.
+The preparation (cutting) and display of food are mainly done on the floor or right on the sidewalk, using untreated underground well water, so it does not ensure food hygiene and safety for consumers.

-According to Lao Dong, spontaneous meat trading also occurs similarly around the outside of Binh Dien wholesale market (District 8).
+Lao Dong's records show that spontaneous meat trading also takes place similarly around the outside of Binh Dien wholesale market (District 8).

 According to statistics from the Dong Nai Province Livestock Association, in the first two weeks of 2024, an average of 6,000 - 7,000 pigs were smuggled into Vietnam from Cambodia every night.

-Calculations by this association show that the number of smuggled pigs accounts for about 30% of domestic livestock production sold every day.
+Calculations by this association show that the number of smuggled pigs accounts for about 30% of the domestic livestock production sold each day.
 With the selling price of only about 50,000 VND/kg of live pigs, the domestic pork price is forced down, causing heavy losses for farmers.

 Source